lasar/dynalist-js/README.md

 A thin client for accessing the Dynalist API.

+The code is functional and probably fine, but is not yet properly tested.
+Proceed at your own risk.∆

 - [Dynalist home page](https://dynalist.io)
 - [Official API documentation](https://apidocs.dynalist.io/)
 - [Dynalist Developer page](https://dynalist.io/developer) for generating a Secret Token to access the API